The BA program in Russian trains students in both written and spoken Russian and in Russian civilization, culture, and literature.

 - Fourth-Year Russian I–II

-Review Asian & Slavic Languages and Literatures in the General Catalog for more information about course work and graduating with honors.
+Review Asian and Slavic Languages and Literature in the UI General Catalog for details about course work and graduating with honors.

 Teaching Licensure in Russian